Friday, October 24, 2025

 Featured Photographer: Julia Beyer – Our World In Flames

-In 2012, though she turned into preoccupied with her musical endeavors, Beyer commenced having an artistic passion growing inside her to work with the medium of an instantaneous movie.
-It became presently that she recalled her publicity to the sensual and delicate portions created by Emilie Lefellic and took the plunge into the instant film world.
+In 2012, though she became preoccupied with her musical endeavors, Beyer commenced having an artistic passion growing inside her to work with the medium of an instantaneous movie.
+It became presently that she recalled her introduction to the sensual and delicate portions created by Emilie Lefellic and took the plunge into the instant film world.
 Though she might have appreciated this first try to be successful, she changed into met with the disappointment of mediocre consequences from some of the first batches of the Impossible Project’s (now Polaroid Originals) Push!
 Movie.

 • “Sólfar” – Expired Polaroid Time Zero Film – 2018